Technical specialists and professionals for your business

 Changing the Phone Number Linked to Your Bank Account

 When you first open a bank account in Korea, the phone number you provide is stored as your official registered contact.
-This number is important because it is used for SMS alerts, app logins, and identity verification through the PASS app.
-If you start with a prepaid SIM or eSIM, you’ll later need to update the number once you switch to a proper postpaid plan.
+This number is important as it is used for SMS alerts, app logins, and identity verification through the PASS app.
+If you start with a prepaid SIM or eSIM, you will need to update your phone number later once you switch to a postpaid plan.

 The good news: the process is straightforward.